2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact Angus by email.

 Are you interested?
-Contact Francesca by email.
+Contact Deborah by email.

 Our research aims to understand the epigenetic regulation of transposable elements (TEs) and their role in cancer development.
 Epigenetic dysregulations in cancer provides a fertile ground for their activation.
 We focus on how dysregulated TEs act as gene regulators, triggers of anti-tumor immunity and drivers of cancer progression, seeking to harness these elements for innovative cancer treatments.
 Using advanced single-cell, bulk-level epigenomics and transcriptomics with functional assays and drug screens, we aim to comprehensively delineate the molecular and cellular functions of TEs in cancer genomes.